phodal/iot/README.md

 A Minimum IOT with arduino and raspberry pi.

-    dot/ for system structure frame
-    android/ for a last test project of android in iot nginx/ example for nginx configure
-    rest/ PHP Laravel Framework to create RESTful API python/ simple python get from internet run in RPI Or PC arduino/ A simple version of Hardware
+    android/ for a last test project of android in iot rest/ PHP Laravel Framework to create RESTful API python/ simple python get from internet run in RPI Or PC arduino/ A simple version of Hardware